-As the coronavirus pandemic continues to spread, and we all adjust to a new way of life — complete with “social distancing,” constant hand-washing, and long days during which we never leave our home — it’s become easy to feel helpless and unsure of how exactly to be useful.
-But even amid all the uncertainty and creeping malaise, if you’re lucky enough not to be personally affected by COVID-19, and are in a position where you can help, there are a few concrete ways you can do so.
+As the coronavirus pandemic continues to spread, and we all adjust to a new way of life — complete with social distancing, constant hand-washing, and long days during which we never leave our home — it’s become easy to feel helpless and unsure of how exactly to be useful.
+But even amid all the uncertainty and malaise, if you’re in a position where you can help, there are a few concrete ways to do so.

-Rule #1: Stop going out to bars and restaurants, even if they're still open in your community.
+Rule #1: Stop trying to find social distancing loopholes.
+(No, you can't go visit "just one friend.")
 Finding ways to stay busy at home will immensely help others in this time of crisis.
-You could be affected even if you're young and healthy, and “flattening the curve” — i.e. staying at home unless it's essential and avoiding public gatherings — is going to save lives.
+You could be affected even if you're young and healthy, and “flattening the curve” — i.e. staying at home unless it's essential — is going to save lives.
 It's as simple as that.
-Ahead, we’ve compiled some other things you can do to decrease the impact of coronavirus for those who are affected, both directly and indirectly.
+Ahead, we’ve compiled some other things you can do to help decrease the impact of coronavirus for those who are affected, both directly and indirectly.

 Check on your elderly neighbors and anyone being quarantined